Prateeknandle/url-shortener/README.md

 Follow the following steps, if using docker image:

 1. Link to Docker image - `https://hub.docker.com/r/prateeknandle/docker-gs-ping`
-2. Use `docker pull prateeknandle/docker-gs-ping` to pull the image of the application.
+2. Use `docker pull prateeknandle/docker-gs-ping:v3` to pull the image of the application, please use latest version - `v3`
-3. Run `docker run -p 3000:3000 prateeknandle/docker-gs-ping` to start the server.
+3. Run `docker run -p 3000:3000 prateeknandle/docker-gs-ping:v3` to start the server.
 PORT - 3000
 4. Go to 5th point written above and follow the steps below it.

 # Functionalities